20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 place the image receptor above the b...

-The causes of breast oedema can be remembered using the mnemonic:
+The causes of breast edema can be remembered using the mnemonic:

 V: venous obstruction

 S: surgery (recent)